 (U) The Aerial Reconnaissance Review and Redaction Guide, approved by the NRO, Air Force, and CIA, contains specific joint guidance for the treatment of aerial equities.
 That guidance is to be applied in NRO declassification decisions, in conjunction with the following NRO-specific guidance.
-In the event of conflicting guidance, the guidance most recently approved by the Director, National Reconnaissance Office will provide the basis for decisions by the Seal and Release Authority and/or authorized members of the Information Access and Release Team, consistent with E.O.
-12958, as amended, and its presumption of disclosure.
+In the event of conflicting guidance, the guidance most recently approved by the Director, National Reconnaissance Office will provide the basis for decisions by the Seal and Release Authority and/or authorized members of the Information Review and Release Group, consistent with E.O.
+13526 and its presumption of disclosure.